-Most Muslims in Malaysia, along with about 15% of Muslims worldwide, are followers of the

-Shaf'i Madhab school of Sunni Islam.
+Most Muslims in Malaysia, along with about 15% of Muslims worldwide, are followers of the Shofi Malabe followers of the Shaf'i Madhab school of Sunni Islam.
 Of note, Sunni Islam is the only legal form of Islam in Malaysia.

-RELIGION & SPIRITUALIT The government reportedly maintains a list of banned Islamic sects, including Shi'a, Ahmadiyyah, and Al-Arqam.
+The government reportedly maintains a list of banned Islamic sects, including Shi'a, Ahmadiyyah, and Al-Arqam.
 In addition to the Malay population, automatically classified as Muslim, some Malaysians of Indian and Chinese descent are Muslim.